sethschori/obsidian-site/docs/index.md

 Some topics I may cultivate in my garden include: degrowth, post-capitalism, the solidarity economy, permaculture, and technology.

-My [blog](blog/) is currently a dozen technology-related articles from 2018-2019 when I was considering a career path in data science, so pretty dated, but I figured I'd leave it as is.
+My [blog](blog/) is currently a dozen technology-related articles from 2018-2019 when I was considering a career path in data science, so pretty dated stuff, but I figured I'd leave it as is.
 If I have future writing that feels more blog-like than garden-like then I'll stick it in the blog section.